Ah, the NNN Lease, or Triple Net Lease—a favorite buzzword amongst commercial real estate professionals.

 If you don’t know what a triple net lease (NNN) is, don’t worry—despite the popularity of the NNN lease, the term and lease structure is still commonly misunderstood across the industry.
 Below, we examine what triple net leases actually are, when they’re used and why they’re so popular.

-What is a Triple Net (NNN) Lease?
+What is a Triple Net Lease?

-The Spectrum of Commercial Real Estate Leases
+Types of Commercial Real Estate Leases

-Commercial real estate property history, such as lease information fall along a spectrum from absolute net lease to absolute gross lease.
-The majority of commercial leases fall somewhere between the two and are considered a hybrid lease.
+But, commercial real estate isn’t a binary world.
+The vast majority of commercial leases fall somewhere between the two leases and are considered a hybrid lease.

-When most people talk about a triple net or NNN lease, they are usually thinking about an absolute net lease.
+So, when most people talk about a triple net or NNN lease, they are usually thinking about an absolute net lease.
 However, just because a lease is called or labeled an NNN lease, does not mean it’s actually an absolute net lease.

 For example, when a building is brand new the tenant may indeed be responsible for funding replacements such as the roof or HVAC systems as they wear out over time.
 However, on older buildings, a lease can be called triple net but actually require the property owner to fund these capital expenditures over time, rather than the tenant.

 The most important thing to remember when working with commercial real estate leases is to read the entirety of the lease.
 The only way to truly understand the terms and conditions of a lease are to actually read every detail.
 Simple labels like triple net, full service, or modified gross, which are commonly used by brokers and property owners, can tend to conflict with the actual terms of the lease.

 Like any complex, commercial real estate term, triple net leases are multifaceted.